 A pretty standard ADSR shape.
 This determines the contour of the first initial trigger of the synth.
 It has nothing to do with the contour of the “stabs”.
 Just make sure the release time is not too long (so the modulation doesn’t continue “stabbing” after the note is released).

 I am choosing to go over the FX section before modulation since the dry/wet parameter here is modulated.
 Put some reverb on the output, set the decay to the longest time you think you’ll need, and bring the dry/wet down to the point where you have to listen carefully to hear it.
 As you can see below, the dry/wet parameter is modulated by EN2 as well.

 This LFO is synced to the DAW tempo and is being used to modulate the filter cutoff point at a dotted 8th note rate in a sawtooth contour.
 Adjust the range of control on the filter until you get a soft “biting” sound.
 Start soft because this range of modulation opens up as the attack of the second envelope rises.

 Turn on the “glide” or “portamento” function on your synth (if there is one).
-This causes the pitch to slide from one note to another rather than change abruptly.
-Drastic settings for “glide” can sound really goofy, so make sure you dial it in tastefully.
+This causes the pitch to slide from one note to another rather than changing abruptly.
+Drastic settings for “glide” can sound goofy, so make sure you dial it in tastefully.

-Polyphony is a really neat tool to have when you’re working with deep, synced modulation because you can create what sound like arpeggios by adding notes to the chord at different times.
+Polyphony is an elegant tool to have when you’re working with deep, synced modulation because you can create what sounds like arpeggios by adding notes to the chord at different times.